 Serving, leading, and advancing health for all.

 In the Catholic, Jesuit tradition of Creighton University, we shall serve humanity by educating occupational therapists, pharmacists and physical therapists who provide compassionate, comprehensive care to individuals and populations.
 We seek to advance knowledge, promote justice, foster responsible and proactive citizenship and enable positive change.
 We commit to developing creative and effective leaders dedicated to ethical conduct, interprofessional collaboration and service to others.
-Members of the School community shall contribute to the improvement of societal health through innovative teaching, learning, research, scholarship and patient/client-centered care.
+Members of the school community shall contribute to the improvement of societal health through innovative teaching, learning, research, scholarship and patient/client-centered care.

 Goals and Objectives

 Creighton University exists to educate its students with a view to their intellectual development, social consciousness, physical and emotional well-being, cultural awareness and appreciation, and spiritual enrichment.
-Creighton contributes to the publics good through teaching and research, and offers numerous opportunities to serve and lead.
+Creighton contributes to the public good through teaching and research, and offers numerous opportunities to serve and lead.

 Creighton is one of the nation's 28 independent Jesuit institutions of higher learning.
 It has behind it a pattern of more than four centuries of Jesuit teaching.
 The Order's focus has always been upon the total person, an approach that includes development of each student's talents to assure that he or she can meet both material and spiritual needs.